J0cP3rd0m0/c9-python-getting-started/02 - Print/README.md

 - "this is a string"
 - 'this is also a string'

+Strings can not enclosed in single and double quotes.

+- "this is a error'
+- "this isn't a error"

 The input function allows you to prompt a user for a value

 - [input](https://docs.python.org/3/library/functions.html#input)